BrooksLewis/conjuring/draft.md

 The vandalism of art is to me quite a horrendous thing.

 I walk at a brisk pace down Penticton side streets on a joyless afternoon.
 It's been raining all week.
 I was born in this city, it should feel like home, but does not.
 I'm here for the week to visit my Grandma, but I've taken the day to myself.

+Penticton; "a place to stay forever" in the Okanagan language.
+I love the city because of nostalgia, but I wouldn't want to stay forever.
+It's a popular retirement destination, probably not what the Interior Salish Okanagan people envisioned when they first settled between Skaha and Okanagan lake.
+The downtown area is modest, cute even: one way streets and sidewalk shops; an elderly couple holding hands steps into one of at least six thrift stores between two streets; a busker strums a guitar with a broken string at the entrance to the tunnel that connects Main street to a back alley, next to the second hand book store where I first met Kafka, Fitzgerald, and Italo Calvino.

+On my walk, I wind north to Okanagan lake.
+The beach is usually empty on rainy days, and it's nice to sit in the Penticton-Ikeda Japanese garden near the art gallery.